scottishgovernment/resources.mygov.scot/_standard/service-retirement.markdown

 date:   2015-03-10 13:33:00
 permalink: ../standard/service-retirement/
 categories: documentation
-summary: Plan (with mygov.scot) for the phasing out of any existing alternative channels, where appropriate.
+summary: Plan for the phasing out of any existing alternative channels to mygov.scot
 tags:
 - policy
 type: standard